-Groundwater, surface water, and potable water monitoring at the Ellington Landfill is conducted in accordance with the solid waste permit issued by the CTDEP's Waste Management Bureau, and in accordance with a Special Permit issued by the Town of Ellington for the landfill's operation.
-Copies of these site-specific permits are included in Appendix A. Stormwater monitoring is conducted in accordance with the General Permit for the Discharge of Stormwater Associated with Industrial Activities, issued by the CTDEP on October 1, 2002 and revised on July 15, 2003.
+Groundwater, surface water, and potable water monitoring at the Ellington Landfill is conducted in accordance with a conditional approval from the CTDEP dated July 24, 2008 that modified the water quality monitoring program under the solid waste permit issued by the CTDEP's Waste Management Bureau.
+Copies of the letter of conditional approval and of the solid waste permit are included in Appendix A. Stormwater monitoring is conducted in accordance with the General Permit for the Discharge of Stormwater Associated with Industrial Activities, issued by the CTDEP on October 1, 2002, revised on July 15, 2003, and re-issued on April 14, 2009.